blkpvnthr/auto-trader/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

 The system appears capable of identifying favorable trade opportunities while also demonstrating an ability to manage risk by cutting losses when conditions deteriorate.
-However, these observations are preliminary and will require further validation across broader market conditions and longer evaluation periods.
+These observations are only preliminary and will require further validation across broader market conditions and longer evaluation periods.
 <br><br>

 ---

 ### Day 3:

-The system continued to let good trades develop and scaled deeper into runners while mitigating bad trades.
+The system continued to let winning trades develop and scaled deeper into runners while mitigating bad trades.
 No concerning results as of yet.

 <!-- markdownlint-disable MD033 -->
 <!-- Image carousel / gallery (README-friendly) -->